MicrosoftDocs/azure-dev-docs/articles/ansible/vm-configure-windows.md

 **Key Points**:
 * Ansible's configuration determines how Ansible connects and authenticates to remote hosts.
 The variables you need to define to connect to a Windows host depend on your WinRM connection type and the authentication option you've chosen.
 For more information, see [Connecting to a Windows Host](https://www.ansible.com/blog/connecting-to-a-windows-host) and [Windows Authentication Options](https://docs.ansible.com/ansible/latest/user_guide/windows_winrm.html#authentication-options).
-* Adding `,` after the public IP address bypasses Ansible's inventory parser.
-This syntax allows you to run playbooks against hosts not in an inventory file
+* Adding a comma after the public IP address bypasses Ansible's inventory parser which allows you to run playbooks without an inventory file.

 ## Clean up resources